zhiwae97/J296_Final_Project/README.md

 To calculate euthanasia rate in this piece, I am referring to [this academic paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4217190/#ref-13), who introduced one of the ways to calculate.
 This method may be different than some other calculation formulas, such as the ones used by Best Friends Animal Society, etc.

   *"The euthanasia rate is calculated by dividing the number of cats euthanized by total live intake, less owner requested euthanasia, and dead on arrival, in accordance with Maddie’s Fund/Asilomar reporting requirements (Maddie’s Fund, 2011).
 The Save Rate is calculated by subtracting the euthanasia rate from 100.
 The euthanasia rate does not include those cats who died of natural causes while in the shelter, which is 1% or less annually."*
+  ---- Johnson, Karen L, and Jon Cicirelli.
+“Study of the effect on shelter cat intakes and euthanasia from a shelter neuter return project of 10,080 cats from March 2010 to June 2014.”
+PeerJ vol. 2 e646.
+30 Oct.
+2014.

 ### II.
 Data Analysis Questions and Visualizations ###